Travel guide

 When to go Nepal ?

-The high tourist season in Nepal extends from October to April, when the climate is dry and sunny.
-During the high season, the best time to travel to Nepal is October and November (autumn) and March and April (spring).
-The low season therefore extends from the end of April to the beginning of September in Nepal: it is the monsoon season.
-If this weather is not a particular obstacle to activities, your view of the mountains may be reduced because of the accumulation of clouds
+The high season in Nepal is from October to April when the weather is dry and sunny.
+During the high season, the best time to go to Nepal is October and November (autumn) and March and April (spring).
+The low season stretches from the end of April to the beginning of September in Nepal: it is the time of the monsoon.
+If this weather is not a particular brake to the activities, for all that your sight on the mountains is likely to be reduced because of the accumulation of clouds.

 Travel Nepal